maxsonBraunLab/cutAnd_seacr/README.md

 # 3. Merged bed file *seacrToUnion.sh*

+ Change `PROJECT` to your project's file path.

  This script produces a merged bed file from all of the samples in a mark.

 *QC: number of peaks in each merge, number of peaks in superset*

 # 4. Counts table *countsTable.sh*
+  Change `PROJECT` to your project's file path.
   This script also assigns a unique peak IDs for downstream analysis.

  *QC: ??*